rjfarmer/bbq/README.rst

 BBQ inlist
 ~~~~~~~~~~

-The ``bbq`` inlist is the main driver inlists and is where you set which mode to operate in as well as the nuclear network used.
+The ``bbq`` inlist is the main driver inlist and is where you set which mode to operate in as well as the nuclear network used.

 eos inlist
 ~~~~~~~~~~

 The ``eos`` inlist is the same as the MESA EOS inlist and can contain anything that inlist specifies.
 It is the only inlist that allows for nesting of other inlists.
 See `MESA's eos options <https://docs.mesastar.org/en/release-r22.11.1/reference/eos.html>`_ for the full set of supported options.